 This half day course will explain the background and rationale of PBL teaching.
 You will gain the skills needed to tutor a PBL group.

 Other training opportunities will be self-led and you will be required to take responsibility for your learning by being involved in the research and teaching activities of the supervisors.
+It is expected that you will write a protocol and conduct a piece of research.
+This may include protocol design, regulatory approval application, study co-ordination, data analysis, report preparation and data presentation.
+You will also be expected to review a research paper and write a case history or audit.

 You will have the same clinical educational experience as the clinical F2 post in the respective specialities.
 You will be expected to attend the structured academic teaching programme described above.
 Attendance at multidisciplinary radiology, pathology and journal club meetings will be expected.
 You will be expected to complete a reflective diary and develop adult learning techniques.